m-bartos/42_philosophers/README.md

 * To prevent philosophers from duplicating forks, you should protect the fork's state with a mutex for each of them.

+## Implementation
+* Each philosopher is a thread
+* There is another thread for watching if any philosopher died or all philosophers have eaten at least the number of times they should
+* Different struct composition is implemented for each type of thread (for more info see [philo.h](src/philo.h))

 ## How to use
 * First, you need to make: `Make`
-* Run the program with the command (last parameter is optional):
+* Run the program with the command (the last parameter is optional):
 ```
 ./philo [number_of_philosophers] [time_to_die] [time_to_eat] [time_to_sleep] [number_of_times_each_philosopher_must_eat]`